 The Balkans, in all of their glory, are one of the best places to travel in the whole of Europe.
 Strategically located, each country in the Balkans possesses a rich history spanning centuries — from ancient time to present day.
 The Balkan Peninsula lies in Southeastern Europe and is home to the countries comprising former Yugoslavia, Albania, Greece, and Bulgaria.
 Culturally, ethnically, and geographically diverse, Balkan travel can be an incredibly fun, fulfilling, and challenging experience.

-For the purposes of this Balkan travel guide, we will be concentrating on travel in the countries of former Yugoslavia, Albania and Bulgaria.
+For the purposes of this Balkan travel guide, we will be concentrating on travel in the countries comprising former Yugoslavia, Albania and Bulgaria.
 While Greece lies geographically in the Balkans, culturally it is largely its own separate entity (with the possible exception of the North of the country) and deserves its own guide.

 While easily one of our favourite regions in Europe, Balkan travel can pose challenges that much of the Schengen area countries have managed to eliminate.
 There are many things to take into account when travelling to this lesser-visited area of Europe — including border crossings, transportation, language, and religion — so we have created this comprehensive Balkan travel guide in order to make sure your trip to this incredible region is as enjoyable and hassle-free as possible!